Louisiana Car Insurance

 Sure, it's called the Bayou State, but that doesn't mean there aren't thousands of miles of road to travel.
-Whether you're buying a new car, getting a LA auto insurance quote, or just looking to switch to GEICO, we've got everything you need to make an informed decision.
+Whether you're buying a new car, getting a Louisiana auto insurance quote, or just looking to switch to GEICO, we've got everything you need to make an informed decision.
 Keep these facts in mind as you look to find the car insurance coverage that's right for you.
-Remember, you can start your Louisiana car insurance quote online, or call us at 1-800-947-AUTO (2886) anytime.
+Remember, you can start your Louisiana car insurance quote anytime.

 According to Louisiana's Department of Transportation and Development, with very few exceptions (i.e., parade vehicles), every driver must have car insurance.
 You'll also want to make sure you keep your Louisiana proof of insurance card somewhere handy.
 You could receive a citation if you're pulled over and unable to provide proof of coverage.
 Also, don't forget to register your car in Louisiana.

 What is the required coverage for car insurance in Louisiana?

 The following coverage is required by the state of Louisiana to legally operate a motor vehicle: